The Ruth Ellen Steinman Bloustein and Edward J. Bloustein Memorial Lecture

 The Isadore Candeub Memorial Lecture in Planning

 The Isadore Candeub Memorial Lecture in Planning was established in 1987 by his family, professional colleagues, and friends, and is presented each year as a lasting tribute to Isadore Candeub in recognition of his many achievements in, and contributions to, the field of planning.
-The series is organized by the Edward J. Bloustein School of Planning and Public Policy.
+The series was organized by the Edward J. Bloustein School of Planning and Public Policy.
 In 2018, the lecture series became the Isadore Candeub Endowed Graduate Fellowship in Planning, which provides an annual award of $2,500 to a full-time graduate student based on academic merit and financial need and with preference for a student(s) in the design and development/redevelopment concentration.

 Isadore Candeub, MIT ’48, was a leader in the field of urban planning and redevelopment from 1953, when he founded the firm later known as Candeub, Fleissig & Associates, to 1986, the year of his passing.
 As president of CF&A, he directed the preparation of planning studies for towns and cities across the nation and internationally.
 Headquartered originally in Newark, NJ, the company expanded and at one time was the largest organization in redevelopment planning in this country.
 It was noted for its high standards and excellence in professional staff, many of whom were graduates of the Rutgers planning program.